 During that half-century my journey’s paths were, to copy a song title from Sir Paul, some very “long and winding roads”!

 I have made some really great decisions and I have made some REALLY DUMB choices!
-All of which have packaged together what has become the 70 year old me, Captain Blowdri.
+All of which have packaged together in what has become the 70 year old me, Captain Blowdri.
 I will admit that there were many times that I told myself that “I sure wished that I had not done that”!

 There were many times that I knew that, where I was at the time just wasn’t the real me.
 Nevertheless, I proceeded on, as uncomfortable as that was at that time.
 But I always knew that eventually I would “come back home”.
 I just knew deep down inside that the real me would re-emerge.